Women in Burundi: History

-Legislative Gender Quotas
+Legislative gender quotas

 Women's representation in government in Africa increased threefold from 1990 to 2010.
 Studies show that the dramatic increase in representation on the continent may be attributed to political openings, political liberalization, international pressure, and the emergence of women in more positions of power after major conflict in a state.

 Before the 1970s, only five states had implemented gender quotas to increase women's representation in government.
 As of 2011, over 100 countries, including Burundi, implemented gender quotas in their government.
 Gender quotas can take different forms; reserved seats, legislative quotas for nominees, or voluntary quotas for political parties.
 It is argued that gender quotas are often adopted because of international pressures, instead of being a sign of modernization, which is why they are seen primarily in developing nations.
 However, other research in the field shows no systematic patterns in terms of adoption because gender quotas are appearing in countries with varied political, cultural, and economic characteristics.

 In the 2005 Constitution of the Republic of Burundi, articles 129, 164, and 182(2) established gender quotas in the state.
 Burundi's legislative gender quotas established that a minimum of 30% of seats must be held by women in Parliament, including the National Assembly and the Senate, and in the Executive Branch.
 If the election results do not meet the minimum of 30% of seats being held by women, according to electoral law, the Electoral Administration adds candidates from the underrepresented group who received at least 5% of the votes.

-Political Impacts
+Political impacts

 Studies have found that when women are represented at a critical mass in government, at least 30% of the body, descriptive representation, policy responsiveness, and symbolic representation all go up.
 More specifically, it has been found that states with more women in government will invest more in social welfare, child health care programs, and legislation that serves women.
 Additionally, perceptions around women's capabilities to achieve beyond traditional gender roles improves among both men and women.